 Terry McMillan is the one of the nation’s best loved authors.
-Her runaway hit, "How Stella Got Her Groove Back" was a best selling novel and movie.
+Her runaway hit, “How Stella Got Her Groove Back” was a best selling novel and movie.
 Unfortunately, her husband, Jonathan Plummer decided to inform her that he was attracted only to men and wanted a divorce and a substantial marital settlement.
 Terry McMillan refused to pay.
-The case then ended up in the media with brutal attacks against Terry McMillan as she was falsely portrayed as being insensitive to her husband’s "coming out".
+The case then ended up in the media with brutal attacks against Terry McMillan as she was falsely portrayed as being insensitive to her husband’s “coming out”.
 In truth, gay or straight, it is unfair to marry someone if your love and sexual interest is not with them.
 To make this point, Terry McMillan sued Plummer asserting that the media campaign was intended to inflict emotional distress and to extort more money from the divorce than he would otherwise have been entitled to.
 With the recent high profile cases of Britney Spears, Paul McCartney and Christie Brinkley (and perhaps Madonna) in the news, the importance of celebrity privacy during divorce is an important topic.
 The McMillan case pits these privacy rights against Plummer’s rights to First Amendment speech.
 Where the courts will draw the line is uncertain.
-In this case, Horowitz is teamed with the nation’s leading First Amendment attorney, Martin Garbus (Garbus is the attorney who represents Don Imus).
+In this case, lawyer is teamed with the nation’s leading First Amendment attorney, Martin Garbus (Garbus is the attorney who represents Don Imus).
 This case will be precedent setting and you can be certain that celebrities throughout the country are watching it closely.
-Horowitz’ view on this matter is simple.
+Lawyer view on this matter is simple.
 Divorce is a tragedy whether the people involved are famous or not famous.
 It is a private matter and should not be the subject of television gossip.

 Nina [Last Name Withheld] v.
 City of Oakland Police Department